XpressAI/xircuits.io/docs/developer-guide/passing-data-between-components.md

       <img src="/img/docs/developer-guide/add-outport.gif"></img></p>
     </details><br></br>

-3. Create another xircuits component has an `InPort`.
+3. Create another Xircuits component has an `InPort`.
 As with the previous component, declare the type as `InArg` which takes in a `str` type.
 To access the data passed from the port, you can simply call it via `self.port_name.value` as shown in `#(4)`.

     <details>
       <summary>Code Snippet</summary>